rtidgreenberg/comms_manager/README.md

 - Converted separate _STAT and _CMD filters to a single one
 - Added automatic QOS assignment using topic_filters in `topic_assign_qos`
 - Added directions to readme
-- Moved participant_qos profiles into ccs_qos and platform_qos
+- Moved participant_qos profiles into C2_qos and platform_qos
-- Removed exclusive ownership qos in ccs_qos
+- Removed exclusive ownership qos in C2_qos
 - Uncommented register_types section to ensure type objects registered as backup
 - Updated readme to reflect changes
 - Updated diagram to reflect changes